terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 # Hip locomotion branch

 Navigation in VR using hip orientation.
-You need a hip tracker that provides orientation information, which can be a vive tracker, apriltag or a phone with owotrack!
+You need a hip tracker that provides orientation information, which can be a vive tracker, apriltag trackers or a phone with owotrack!

 ### Installation